lsst-ts/ts_tma_tma-documentation_maintenance-documents_changing-ips/README.md

 ```

-### Telemetry configuration
+### EUI Telemetry

-#### MCC

-In the EUI configuration file in the TekNsvClientConfiguration fields for all clients, change the Remote_adress field.
+In the EUI configuration file in the TekNsvClientConfiguration# fields update the Remote_adress field for all clients.

 ```xml
 <TekNsvClientConfiguration0>